dbdagroup7/-CitiBike-Demand-Optimization/README.md

 AWS Glue is a fully managed serverless service for large-scale data extraction, transformation, and loading.
 In this project, Glue runs PySpark jobs to clean raw data, merge datasets, perform feature engineering, and generate aggregated analytical tables.

+**AWS Glue Crawler**
+AWS Glue Crawler automatically discovers data schemas and updates the AWS Glue Data Catalog.
+In this project, crawlers are used to catalog Silver and Gold layer Parquet datasets in S3, enabling seamless querying through Amazon Athena.

 **Amazon Athena**
 Amazon Athena is a serverless, interactive query service that allows SQL queries directly on data stored in S3.
-In this project, Athena is used to query curated, partitioned datasets efficiently without data movement.
+In this project, Athena is used to query curated and aggregated datasets registered in the Glue Data Catalog without data movement.

 **AWS IAM**
 AWS Identity and Access Management (IAM) enables secure authentication and fine-grained authorization for AWS resources.
-In this project, IAM roles and policies control access to S3, Glue, Athena, and Power BI connectivity.
+In this project, IAM roles and policies control access to S3, Glue jobs, Glue crawlers, Athena queries, and Power BI connectivity.

 ### Analytics & Visualization
 - Power BI – Interactive dashboards and reporting